 When you’ve made your offer, the seller will most likely try to negotiate a higher price.
 Remember to include contingencies in your offer that let you get out of the purchase if the title search reveals a problem with the title on your property or if a home inspection reveals significant problems with the property.
 Depending on the laws in your state, the seller of a distressed property may have the right to back out of a sale even after you reach a deal.

 Buying a pre-foreclosure home is an opportunity to pay a lower-than-market price.
 You’ll also face less competition than you would if you bought a foreclosed home at auction.
 Before you look for a pre-foreclosure home, it’s important to research the distressed property laws in your state.
-There’s a reason that most buyers of pre-foreclosure homes are seasoned investors, not first-time homebuyers.
+There’s a reason that most buyers of pre-foreclosure homes are investors with experience, not first-time homebuyers.
 The process is not easy to navigate.
 It helps to have a lot of cash on hand and plenty of negotiating savvy.

 Photo credit: ©iStock.com/JohnnyH5, ©iStock.com/jhorrocks, ©iStock.com/RiverNorthPhotography